Dallas County reports one COVID-related death today

-Dallas County Health and Human Services reported one death, and 398 additional confirmed cases of COVID-19, today, Sep.
-5, with 203 cases from previous months.
-The total case count in Dallas County is 73,453 with 944 total deaths to date.
+Dallas County Health and Human Services reported one death, and 247 additional confirmed cases of COVID-19, today, Sep.
+6, with 3 cases from July.
+The total case count in Dallas County is 73,700 with 945 total deaths to date.

-The additional death being reported today is of a man in his 80’s who was a resident of the City of Lancaster.
-He had been hospitalized, and did not have underlying high risk health conditions.
+The additional death being reported today is of a man in his 70’s who was a resident of the City of Irving.
+He had been critically ill in an area hospital and did have underlying high risk health conditions.

 The provisional 7-day average daily new confirmed and probable cases (by date of test collection) for CDC week 35 has increased slightly to 244.
 The percentage of respiratory specimens testing positive for SARS-CoV-2 has also increased, with 10.8% of symptomatic patients presenting to area hospitals testing positive in week 35.